 The subsidiaries have procurement policies addressing such matters as BBBEE targets, origin of materials, environmental awareness, and sustainability, as well as labour practices and ethics.
-Potential suppliers are required to undergo a thorough vendor evaluation and selection process and are required to comply with the AVI Group Supplier Code of Conduct (https://www.avi.co.za/).
+Potential suppliers are required to undergo a thorough vendor evaluation and selection process and are required to comply with the supplier code.
 Wherever possible, locally based suppliers are preferred over international suppliers.
 The Company makes every effort to ensure that it only does business with suppliers who comply with all applicable legislation and has not identified any of its suppliers where employees' labour and human rights are, or are at risk of, being violated.